Democrats sue Trump campaign, Russia for alleged conspiracy - Journal du Cameroun

 The complaint lays out a detailed chronology of activity largely in the public sphere, thanks to news reports and previous court proceedings.

-They include a June 2016 meeting in Trump Tower between members of Trump’s team and a Russian lawyer; and a series of emails and messages that Democrats say confirm coordination between Russia and Trump’s campaign.
+The events include a June 2016 meeting in Trump Tower between members of Trump’s team and a Russian lawyer, and a series of emails and messages that Democrats say confirm coordination between Russia and Trump’s campaign.

-It details the involvement of Manafort, who has been indicted for money laundering and tax evasion related to his work for Ukraine’s pro-Russia government; former campaign advisor George Papadopoulos, who admitted to numerous contacts with Russians and sought to arrange a trip by Trump to Moscow; and Aras Agalarov, a Russian oligarch with reputed close ties to President Vladimir Putin.
+Manafort, who has been indicted for money laundering and tax evasion related to his work for Ukraine’s pro-Russia government, is also in the Democrats’ spotlight, along with former campaign advisor George Papadopoulos, who tried to arrange a Moscow trip for Trump, and Aras Agalarov, a Russian oligarch with reputed close ties to President Vladimir Putin.

 While the suit seeks compensation for the “damages and losses” suffered as a result of the hack, putting a financial value on the stolen emails — other than the $1 million the DNC said it cost the organization to re-secure its servers — might prove difficult.